DataManagementSystemsLab/Resolution2/install.md

   pip3 install pdf2txt
   need to install rust

-  I am not sure we need all the packages
+  I am not sure, which  packages that are needed.